sandeshgithubt/HTML-CSS-Project---HTML-CSS-Mini-Project---tvmidtwzj4ii/README.md

 #### By Sandesh Titarmare

-#### This Webpage is showing information about International University
+#### This Webpage is showing information about Education of University

 ## Technologies Used